C-1: Fate of Judas

-As a prisoner who learns repentance and rehabilitation and is released, in a similar way many who land in that reformatory known as “shame and everlasting contempt” will, as they repent and reject their sinful habits and attitudes, eventually enter a state of greater freedom and privilege.
+As a prisoner who learns repentance and rehabilitation and is released, in a similar way many who land in that reformatory known as “shame and everlasting disgrace” will, as they repent and reject their sinful habits and attitudes, eventually enter a state of greater freedom and privilege.

 And that, after all, is God’s aim through “punishment” – training.
 It’s not just to make us feel bad and that’s the end of it.
 God’s universe is far from static; it is ever-moving, flowing, and changing.
-And His goal and desire is to make us better and happier individuals.
+And His goal and desire is to transform us into better and happier individuals.
 If they seek and desire change, human souls will not find themselves trapped forever in some less-than-desirable station in the Afterlife.

 When Jesus spoke of “everlasting punishment” (in Matthew 25:46), the terms used in this statement reflect God’s viewpoint of punishment as correction or training for the individual concerned.
 The translation of “punishment” (for the Greek kolasis) does not convey the full meaning, which is better expressed in the following definitions:

 - “Pruning, restraint, restraining” (Young’s Analytical Concordance)